ibrahim0814/books/README.md

 # Books
 This is a repository containing notes from books I've read!
-My aim is to synthesize the most important quotes and concepts from any piece of text I've read such that when I want to refresh myself on the contents again, I (and hopefully others!) can do so very quickly.
+My aim is to synthesize the most important quotes and concepts from any piece of text such that when I want to refresh myself on the contents again, I (and hopefully others!) can do so very quickly.

 ## Process
 I directly transcribe self-underlined or self-highlighted sentences from the book's pages so most of everything contained inside the notes are quotations.
 There's also a healthy mix of commentary where context is sparse for clarification purposes.